TiaLiliUwU/TiaLiliUwU/README.md

 ### Hello World (づ๑•ᴗ•๑)づ ♡

-We're from the Mimus system (DID/OSDD).
+We're from the Mimus System (DID).
 U can call us Mimus for short.

 Most of the time, Yosemite does the coding.
 Sierra often helps me with my mess, tho.
 We've just started learning to code btw.